headwirecom/themeclean-flex/docs/datalist.md

 Now, if you submit a first and last name through the form and refresh the page, your values should show up in the table.
 If you edit the Datalist component and turn on *Selectable Table* you will get the option to delete rows from the table.

+### Datalist Javascript Events

+#### datalist-storage-update
+The datalist component has an event listener for the <code>datalist-storage-update</code> event.
+If this event is fired, it will trigger a reload of the backing data.
+You can use this event in other javascript functions to force a reload when data has been changed.

+See the **themecleanflex/pages/js/formsapp.js** <code>save()</code> function for an example of this in action.

 ### Datalist Component Configuration

 #### Datalist Data Retrieval